Friday, April 17, 2020

 Right away the set immediately acknowledges the shortcomings of the Momentary Lapse Of Reason album by presenting a brand new mix, incorporating keyboard parts developed by Richard Wright whilst on the lengthy tour that followed the album’s release.
 Moreover, Nick went back and re-recorded several drum parts, replacing some of the electronics used on the original, and some of the parts played by session people that weren’t him.
 While the mix removes a good deal of the mid-‘80s sheen that made us wince back then, and we do hear musical touches that weren’t obvious before, it doesn’t change the fact that the songs weren’t very good to begin with.
 (That said, we never had a problem with “One Slip”, so the new version of that is nice to hear.)

 Two discs are devoted to a greatly expanded Delicate Sound Of Thunder, incorporating songs left off that album’s original release, slotted in place to present the full set of the tour.
 Some songs were extended, and others remixed.
 While interesting for completeness’ sake, you probably had to be there to appreciate it all.
-(The original VHS counterpart of Delicate Sound Of Thunder is also expanded and included on Blu-ray and DVD, as is the Pulse video; apparently there was no desire to include Pulse in the CD portion.)
+(The original VHS counterpart of Delicate Sound Of Thunder was also expanded and included on Blu-ray and DVD, as was the Pulse video; apparently there was no desire to include Pulse in the CD portion.)

 Another disc is devoted to the band’s complete closing set at 1990’s Knebworth Festival, which capped their lengthy tour, fully available for the first time.
 This was released on its own a couple years later; at less than an hour, it sticks to the hits, with only “Sorrow” played from the album they were still promoting.
 Then-twenty-year-old phenom Candy Dulfer plays sax on two songs, and “Run Like Hell” is audibly dotted by the fireworks display.